-Part 301, Inland Lakes and Streams, of the Natural Resources and Environmental Protection Act, 1994, PA 451, as amended (Part 301), requires a permit from the Land and Water Management Division of the Department of Environmental Quality (DEQ) for certain construction activities on inland lakes and streams.
+Part 301, Inland Lakes and Streams, of the Natural Resources and Environmental Protection Act, 1994, PA 451, as amended (Part 301), requires a permit from the Water Resources Division of the DEQ for certain construction activities on inland lakes and streams.
 The Inland Lakes and Streams Program is responsible for the protection of the natural resources and the public trust waters of the inland lakes and streams of the state.
 The program oversees activities including dredging, filling, constructing or placement of a structure on bottomlands, constructing or operating a marina, interfering with natural flow of water or connecting a ditch or canal to an inland lake or stream.

 The following are typical projects regulated under Part 301.
 Please note: The following is only a partial list of the most common projects associated with inland lakes and streams.
 Other types of activities may also require permits.

-Dredging or Excavation.
-Any dredging below (waterward) of the ordinary high water mark of a lake or stream requires a permit.
+Dredging or Excavation: Any dredging below (waterward) of the ordinary high water mark of a lake or stream requires a permit.
 Dredging of a pond within 500 feet of a lake or stream also requires a permit.
-Excavation on the upland (dry land) within 500 feet of a lake or stream that does not extend below the water table does not require a permit from the DEQ.
-(However, a soil erosion permit is required from the county for this activity.)
-A permit is needed for any excavation where the purpose is ultimate connection with an existing lake or stream.
+A permit is needed for any excavation where the purpose is enlargement of or ultimate connection with an existing lake or stream.